Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: Right.
 No, no, that's not what I meant.

-BRUCE BANNER: [dropping the act] No, I get i
+BRUCE BANNER: [dropping the act] No, I get it